CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ### User registration

 Okay, let's write some specs for user registration.

 ```shell
 $ mkdir -p spec/requests/api/v1
 $ touch spec/requests/api/v1/registrations_spec.rb
 ```

+The examples below contain a lot of moving parts, so be sure to go over the code line by line and discuss with your pairing partner what each line does.
+We also introduce a new keyword: `context`  that is an alias for `describe` and can be used interchangeably.

 !FILENAME spec/requests/api/v1/registrations\_spec.rb